Pitra paksh (Shraddh) dates and time duration for the year 2016

 ” Lord Krishna then went on to describe the proper rituals which are performed after the death of a man

-area is called ‘mandal’ and it is graced by the presence of the ‘Trinity’– Brahma, Shiva and Myself.
-Sesame
+purified area is called ‘mandal’ and it is graced by the presence of the ‘Trinity’– Brahma, Shiva and Myself.

-seeds are then sprinkled on the purified area and kusha grass is spread.
-A person whose death is imminent
+Sesame seeds are then sprinkled on the purified area and kusha grass is spread.
+A person whose death is

-is then laid down on the bed of kusha grass.
-Scriptures say that a person who does not leave his mortal
+imminent is then laid down on the bed of kusha grass.
+Scriptures say that a person who does not leave his

-body in the above mentioned way, wanders hither and thither in the form of a restless spirit.
-No amount of
+mortal body in the above mentioned way, wanders hither and thither in the form of a restless spirit.
+No

 O Garuda!
 Sesame seed has manifested from my sweat and hence is extremely pure.
 All kind of evil forces